 Soft Pretzel Recipe & Technique

-In honor of #NationalPretzelDay, we’re posting this recipe from The Culinary Institute of America’s new book, The Young Chef: Recipes and Techniques for Kids Who Love to Cook.
+This recipe is from The Culinary Institute of America’s book, The Young Chef: Recipes and Techniques for Kids Who Love to Cook.

 Makes 8 large pretzels